MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/share-schedule-board-tab.md

 First get the GUID for the specific schedule board tab you want to link to.

-A GUID is a 32 digit number in the format XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX and each record in Dynamics 365 has a GUID as a unique identifier, including schedule board tabs.
+A GUID is a 32-digit number in the format XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX and each record in Dynamics 365 has a GUID as a unique identifier, including schedule board tabs.

 You can find the GUID of a schedule board tab with an advanced find of the **Schedule Board Settings** entity.
 Select the record that corresponds with the schedule board tab you want to share and use the **Email a link** button to get the GUID.